A semi-canonical reduction for periods of Kontsevich-Zagier: Introduction

-\begin{cor} Any real period can be written up to sign as the volume of a compact semi-algebraic set. \end{cor}
+\begin{cor} Any real period can be written up to sign as the volume of an affine compact semi-algebraic set. \end{cor}

+These results are part of the author's PhD thesis~\cite{ViuPhD}.
+Other results in this direction where obtained first by Yoshinaga~\cite[Sec.~3.2]{Yosh08} and later by Huber and M\"uller-Stach in their recent book~\cite[Sec.~12.2]{HuberMullerStach:book}, both using the desingularization ideas for period integrals given by Belkale and Brosnan in~\cite{BelBro03} and adapted triangulations of semi-algebraic sets over varieties.

+Motivated by how periods arise in quantum field theory, Belkale and Brosnan made use of resolution of singularities techniques to detail how $\Pkz$ is generated by integrals of a regular differential form over a top-dimensional relative cycle (with respect to a normal crossing divisor) in a smooth variety.

+To our knowledge, Yoshinaga's work is the first geometric study of $\Pkz$ using volumes.
+In particular, he proved that $\Pkz$ is generated as an algebra by volumes of compact semi-algebraic sets in $\RR^d$.
+Using this, he developed an approximation theory for volumes of basic bounded semi-algebraic sets by Riemann sums, in order to exhibit a number which is not a period.

+Huber and M\"uller-Stach's book covers most of the current knowledge about periods.
+One of the parts deals with the several existing ways of defining periods, showing that they all describe $\Pkz$.
+In particular, they prove that any period in $\Pkz^\RR$ can be written as the difference of two compact semi-algebraic sets of $\RR^d$.
+On the other hand, they also consider integrals of type $\int_S \omega$ where both $S$ and $\omega$ are not necessarily top-dimensional as a way of defining periods.

+Our results cover the former descriptions of $\Pkz^\RR$ in terms of volumes constructed from integrals of type $\Ical(S,P/Q)$ (see Corollary~\ref{cor:pairs_semi_comp}).
+Moreover, we give a way to obtain a single compact semi-algebraic set expressing a period, providing an effective algorithm only using KZ-rules and avoiding triangulations of semi-algebraic sets. \\

-The word \emph{semi-canonical} refers to the fact that the resulting compact semi-algebraic set obtained by the reduction algorithm depends on the initial integral representation $\Ical(S,P/Q)$ of the period.
-In order to obtain geometrical information of a period coming from these semi-canonical representations, we need to deal with two phenomena: \begin{itemize} \item {\bf Non-uniqueness of the dimension.} Given a period, one can obtain two representations in two different dimensions.
-For example, $\pi^2$ can be obtained as the 4--dimensional volume of the Cartesian product of two copies of the unit disk and the $3$--dimensional volume of the set
+The word \emph{semi-canonical} refers to the fact that the resulting compact semi-algebraic set obtained by the reduction algorithm depends on the initial integral representation $\Ical(S,P/Q)$.
+In order to obtain geometrical information of a period coming from these semi-canonical representations, we need to deal with two phenomena: \begin{itemize} \item {\bf Non-uniqueness of the dimension.} Given a period, one can obtain two representations in affine spaces of different dimensions.
+For example, $\pi^2$ can be obtained as the 4-dimensional volume of the Cartesian product of two copies of the unit disk and also as the $3$-dimensional volume of the set

-\item {\bf Non-uniqueness in fixed dimension.} For a given dimension, we can find two compact semi-algebraic sets with the same volume.
-For example, taking the 2--dimensional volume of the unity semi-disk and the 2--dimensional volume of
+\item {\bf Non-uniqueness for a fixed dimension.} We can find two compact semi-algebraic sets in some $\RR^d$ with the same volume, not being related by a linear change of variables.
+E.g.~taking the 2-dimensional volume of the unity semi-disk and the 2-dimensional volume of